John C. Vaughn: Career

 At 23 in 1847, Vaughn volunteered to fight in the Mexican–American War.
 He was elected captain and marched to Mexico City, but his regiment saw no military action.
 He left the military in July, 1848.

 In 1850, Vaughn and seventeen other Monroe County men set out for California gold.
 No fortunes were found, and John was back in Tennessee by 1852.
 He built a hotel in the new railroad town of Sweetwater.
 In 1856 he was elected sheriff of Monroe County.

 During the American Civil War, Vaughn raised Tennessee's first Confederate regiment and was with Jefferson Davis in the final days of the war.
 His family was imprisoned by Union forces, and it was several years after the Civil War before he could safely return to Tennessee.
 Yet, he eventually was elected to the general assembly of his native Tennessee (1871–1873).

-Even before Tennessee had seceded, in early 1861 Vaughn recruited two units from Monroe County to support the southern cause.
+Even before Tennessee had seceded, in early 1861 Vaughn recruited two units from Monroe County to support armed resistance to the Federal government.
 The recruits formed the 3rd Tennessee Infantry Regiment on May 29, and Vaughn was elected colonel.
 On June 18, Vaughn's men won a skirmish at New Creek near Maryland/West Virginia.
 On July 21, Vaughn's regiment traveled by train from the Shenandoah Valley to Manassas Junction.
 The regiment participated in breaking the Union right at the First Battle of Bull Run.

 Vaughn's troops moved back to East Tennessee in 1862 and fought against Union factions in Scott County.
 In May, Vaughn's regiment patrolled the gaps in the northern Cumberland Mountains, winning battles in Tazewell in August and helping to regain control of Cumberland Gap.
 In September, Vaughn was promoted to brigadier general.
 In December, General Vaughn's east Tennesseans traveled by train to Jackson, Mississippi.

 Vaughn's brigade held heights north of Vicksburg for the first four months of 1863.
 On May 17, Grant's forces sliced through the Confederate line at the Battle of Big Black River Bridge forcing the surrender of two of Vaughn's regiments.
 The Confederates retreated into Vicksburg where they eventually surrendered on July 4.
 Vaughn was paroled and in October began reassembling his troops.
 He won a skirmish against Union troops in Philadelphia, TN, and also combated marauders in his Monroe County.
 Part of Longstreet's unsuccessful effort to take Knoxville in December, Vaughn was forced to retreat to upper East Tennessee.
 In late December, Vaughn was authorized to mount his brigade.